Emperor Hanzei: Protohistoric narrative

-Known information
+Historical assessment

 Hanzei is regarded by historians as a ruler during the early 5th century whose existence is generally accepted as fact.
 Scholar Francis Brinkley lists Emperor Hanzei under "Protohistoric sovereigns", but notes that his short reign was "not remarkable for anything" except for indirect evidence that Chinese customs were beginning to be adopted by the Japanese court.
 Scholar William George Aston notes in his translation of the Nihon Shoki that "three ranks of concubines are mentioned", which at the time were of Chinese origin (ranked concubines).
 Others such as author Ryoichi Maenosono (Kokushi Daijiten) identify Emperor Hanzei with "King Chin of the Five kings of Wa.
 According to Chinese records, King Chin sent a tribute to the Liu Song dynasty in 438 AD.

 British academic and Japanologist Basil Hall Chamberlain notes in his translation of the Kojiki that no accurate information exists regarding the ancient Japanese measures used to get Hanzei's alleged height of 9 ft 2.5 in.
 He went on to say that "the English equivalents used in this passage correspond but approximately to the modern Japanese standards".
 As for Hanzei's ascension, the Nihon Shoki mentions that Tajihi is now known as the itadori flower.
 Aston notes though, that the story of a Tajihi flower falling into a well is inconsistent with a later passage in the Nihon Shoki which refers to Tajihi as a location (not a flower).

 There is no evidence to suggest that the title tennō was used during the time to which Hanzei's reign has been assigned.
 Rather, it was presumably Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
 An alternate title could have also been ヤマト大王/大君 "Great King of Yamato".
 The name Hanzei-tennō was more than likely assigned to him posthumously by later generations.
-His name might have been regularized centuries after the lifetime ascribed to Hanzei, possibly during the time in which legends about the origins of the Yamato dynasty were compiled as the chronicles known today as the Kojiki.
+His name might have been regularized centuries after the lifetime ascribed to Hanzei, possibly during the time in which legends about the origins of the imperial dynasty were compiled as the chronicles known today as the Kojiki.

 While the actual site of Hanzei's grave is not known, this regent is traditionally venerated at a kofun-type Imperial tomb in Sakai, Osaka.
 The Imperial Household Agency designates this location as Hanzei's mausoleum, and is formally named formally named Mozu no mimihara no kita no misasagi (百舌鳥耳原北陵).
 Outside of the Kiki, the reign of Emperor Kinmei (c.
 509 – 571 AD) is the first for which contemporary historiography has been able to assign verifiable dates.
 The conventionally accepted names and dates of the early Emperors were not confirmed as "traditional" though, until the reign of Emperor Kanmu between 737 and 806 AD.